 Corrective Action

-If the similarity cutoff is not met, combine taxa in the sample to the generic level.
+If the similarity target is not met, combine taxa in the sample to the generic level.
 The goal of combining taxa to the generic level is to determine if the analyst requires further training to differentiate algal units to species as compared to genus.

-If the similarity of the sample passes the cutoff the QC has been successfully passed at the generic level.
+If the similarity of the sample meets the target the QC has been successfully met at the generic level.

-If the QC has passed at the generic but not the specific level, compare the taxa lists from the two analysts.
+If the QC target is met at the generic but not the specific level, compare the taxa lists from the two analysts.
 If there are differences in level of identification of a given taxon, target additional training to bring the analysts to the same level of identification.

-If the QC does not pass at any level of comparison (genus vs. species), the sample must be re-identified by both analysts.
+If the QC target is not met any level of comparison (genus vs. species), the sample must be re-identified by both analysts.
 Perform the following steps along with LQ 7140 to pinpoint taxa and/or counts that are problematic.

-Compare the differences between taxa list.
+Compare the differences between taxa lists.
 Those taxa contributing the highest percentage of the dissimilarity between samples should be examined to determine the source of the discrepancy (count, level of identification, etc.).
 All taxa contributing 5% or more of the total inter-sample dissimilarity should be examined.

 If the sample passed the QC at some level, this list can be used to pinpoint areas where additional training is needed.
 If the sample did not pass the QC at any level, this list should be reviewed and identifications corrected, and the sample should be re-identified by both analysts.